jmuzina/jmuzina/README.md

 # Welcome to my profile! 👋

 I'm a software developer based in Buffalo, NY.
-I earned a BS in Computer Science from Kent State University (⚡go flashes!⚡), and am currently working primarily in full-stack web development.
-I am also exploring cybersecurity (CTFs) and game development (Unity/Unreal) in my spare time!
+I earned a BS in Computer Science from Kent State University, and I'm currently working on [Canonical's web team](https://webteam.canonical.com/).
+I'm also exploring game development with Unreal in my spare time!

 <hr>